2309227/Food-waste-managment/README.md

 This was create for the joint assesment between CMP101 & CMP104.

-This system is to help manage food waste, it has a easy to use and user frendly interface to help track and manage items which perish quicky these dates are stored in a .txt file stored on the wemos itself.
+This system is to help manage food waste, it has a easy to use and user frendly interface.
+My project helps track and manage items which perish quicky these dates are stored in a .txt file stored on the wemos itself.
 A rotary dial is used for easier month/date inputs and leds count down from 8 days to the selected food expiry date which provides some visual indication.
 A buzzer is also implemented to relay a success and error messages to users.
 All text and graphic outputs are sent to a OLED screen.

 All the features are listed below along with hardware used and libraries.
 There is also a section detail parts you need to change to get things to work.